thiagoscarelli/thiagoscarelli.github.io/_pages/index.md

 Ph.D. candidate at the Paris School of Economics (PSE).
 [Curriculum vitae here](../docs/thiago_scarelli_cv.pdf){:target="_blank"}.

-My main interest is to use the tools from labor and behavior economics to investigate questions that are relevant to developing countries.
+My research uses quantitative methods to investigate questions that are relevant to low- and middle-income countries.

-Current research focuses on the occupational choice of own-account workers in Brazil.
-What share of them can be considered as constrained workers?
-Why some choose to look for a better job while others remain working on their own, despite the relatively low labor income they receive?

-Working papers can be found in the [research section]({{ site.baseurl}}{% link _pages/research.md %}).

 Comments and queries are welcome at <em>thiago.scarelli [at] psemail.eu</em>.